Internet-Draft SCITT Architecture December 2024

 When a Signed Statement is registered by a Transparency Service a Receipt becomes available.
 When a Receipt is included in a Signed Statement a Transparent Statement is produced.

-Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs ([I-D.draft-ietf-cose-merkle-tree-proofs]).
+Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs ([I-D.draft-ietf-cose-merkle-tree-proofs]) that also provides the COSE header parameter semantics for label 394.

-The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Append-only Log.
+The Registration time is recorded as the timestamp when the Transparency Service added this Signed Statement to its Append-only Log.

 Transparent_Statement = #6.18(COSE_Sign1)